Bhabanipur, Rajshahi Division

 Bhabanipur (ভবানীপুর) is a union under Sherpur Upazila in Bogra of Rajshahi Division, Bangladesh.
-It is a sacred site around Karatoyatat and one of the Shakti Peethas of Indian subcontinent.
-The Bhabanipur Shaktipeeth is a place of worship consecrated to the Goddess Ma Bhabani.
+It is a sacred site around Karatoyatat and one of the Shakta pithas of Indian subcontinent.
+The Bhabanipur Shakta pitha is a place of worship consecrated to the Goddess Ma Bhabani.
 It is a historic place of pilgrimage for the followers of Hinduism.